 - Blocklisted emails

 Spam is becoming more and more prevalent each day.
-ESPs (email service providers), therefore, create email blocklists to filter out harmful email content like malware and spam.
+Therefore, ESPs (email service providers) create email blocklists to filter out harmful email content like malware and spam.
 Make sure your email address doesn’t end up in the ESPs blocklist.
 Let us look into how an email gets into an ESPs blocklist in the first place.

-- A surge in email volume: If you scale up your email send list a bit too suddenly, then it can point towards buying an email list.
-This mirrors certain spam practices and, therefore, can land you in the ESP blocklist.
+- A surge in email volume: If you scale up your email send list too suddenly, it can point towards buying an email list.
+This mirrors certain spam practices and can land you in the ESP blocklist.

-- High bounce rates: If you keep using the same old email send list without clearing the blocklisted emails, you will keep getting high bounce rates.
+- High bounce rates: You will get high bounce rates if you keep using the same old email send list without clearing the blocklisted emails.

 Being on a blocklist can hamper your campaign adversely.
 There is a high chance that your email doesn’t reach the inbox of anyone in your campaign email list.
-But fret not; here are a few email hygiene practices you can follow to avoid ending up on anyone’s blocklist.
+But fret not; here are a few email hygiene practices to avoid ending up on anyone’s blocklist.

 - Remove dead-ended emails from your campaign’s email list.